HL7/cql-ig/input/pages/conformance.md

 |dateRange|dateFilter.path or dateFilter.searchParam|
 {: .grid }

-> Note that best-practice for CQL evaluation is to make use of and distribute compiled CQL (ELM).
-In the case that dynamic CQL construction is required, implementers should take care to sanitize inputs from any parameters used in the construction of dynamic CQL to avoid [injection attacks](https://en.wikipedia.org/wiki/SQL_injection).
+> In the case that dynamic CQL construction is required, implementers should take care to sanitize inputs from any parameters used in the construction of dynamic CQL to avoid [injection attacks](https://en.wikipedia.org/wiki/SQL_injection).

 #### RelatedArtifacts
 {: #relatedartifacts}